dohoviet/cypress-snapshot-image/README.md

 # Cypress Snapshot Image
 ![orchestrator](photo.jpeg)

-This image provides all of the required dependencies for running Cypress in Docker with a snapshot support.
+This [image](https://hub.docker.com/r/0xislamtaha/cypress-snapshot-image) provides all of the required dependencies for running Cypress in Docker with a snapshot support.

 ## Content:
 Spec | Version
 --- | ---
-Cypress | 7.7.0
+Cypress | 8.6.0
 Chrome | 89
 FireFox | 86
 cypress-image-snapshot | 4.0.1+